SWaM Certification

 FSDV-stands for federal service-disabled veteran.
 This is a federal certification verified by the Dept. of Veterans Affairs.
 If a firm provides documentation that they are certified as such SBSD will add the designation to your company’s profile.
 Please provide your SBA FSDV approval letter.

-For Help Regarding the Application Portal, see the Instructions .pdf below:
+For Help Regarding the Application Portal, see the Instructions document below:

-You do NOT need to read through the entire .pdf as many sections may not be applicable to you.
-Clicking on a section in the Table of Contents in the .pdf will take you directly to whichever relevant section you need.
+You do NOT need to read through the entire document, as many sections may not be applicable to you.
+Clicking on a section in the Table of Contents in the document will take you directly to whichever relevant section you need.
 Here are some relevant headings:

-• Registering and Logging into the Application Portal
+- Registering and Logging into the New Application Portal

-• Respond to a Document Request that Asks You to Upload the Requested Document
+- Respond to a Document Request that Asks You to Upload the Requested Documents

 You MUST keep your DBE certification up to date by submitting the DBE Annual submission documents found on the DBE page on time every year, prior to the anniversary date of your DBE/ACDBE certification, in order to ensure that your SWaM certification does not lapse.